NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 ### 3. Visualize data

 Now, visualisation of data is required to facilitate the identification of patterns and trends in large data sets.
 Visualize data with ```Matplotlib``` in python (required).
+Refer to the [module](https://learn.microsoft.com/en-nz/training/modules/explore-analyze-data-with-python/?ns-enrollment-type=Collection&ns-enrollment-id=n2kyanp2128q50) - Unit 4 and 5

 ```python
 from matplotlib import pyplot as plt
 ```
-Refer to the [module](https://learn.microsoft.com/en-nz/training/modules/explore-analyze-data-with-python/?ns-enrollment-type=Collection&ns-enrollment-id=n2kyanp2128q50) - Unit 4 and 5

 Attempting to implement visualization using Power BI (optional).
+You can complete [Visualize data in Power BI](https://learn.microsoft.com/en-us/training/paths/visualize-data-power-bi/) to get more understanding of data visualization in Power BI.

 ### 4. Identify Correlated Variables.